CMDT/LiveProjectsTemplate/README.md

 **Your repo will turn up on public searches.** Likely initiated by people just like yourself; desperate for information.
 Please help them!

-* Keep your code clear and consise
+* Keep your code clear and concise
 * Constructive comments only
 * Give a helpful overview or how-to in a readme.md